HOME • SEARCH • EMAIL • ABOUT

 Botany

-Acacia concinna is a scandent, prickly shrub reaching a height of 4 to 5 meters.
+Acacia concinna is a scandent, prickly shrub or climber reaching a height of 4 to 5 meters.
 Branches are gray and armed with short, sharp prickles.
 Leaves are pinnately compound, 15 to 25 centimeters long, and with 8 to 10 pairs of pinnae.
 Rachis has one gland near the base, and one of two near the apex.
 Leaflets number 20 to 32 pairs on each pinnae, are linear-oblong, 8 to 10 millimeters in length, with a pointed tip and subtruncate base.
 Midrib is oblique.
 Panicles are terminal, in the upper axils, and ample.
 Heads are yellow, about 1 centimeter in diameter.
 Pods are straight, somewhat fleshy, flat, 7 to 10 centimeters long, and about 2 centimeters wide.

 Distribution